lc00/wiki-experiment/Innovation.md

 Spontaneous private deregulation = Platforms ignoring laws (eg. Uber, AirBnb).
 Incumbents are at risk if:
 * The consumers are unnecessarily being protected
 * Your business practices can be codified or computer assisted

+You can create temporary organizations staffed with consultants and contractors so you don't have to lay people off if it doesn't work